ccssmnn/next-starter/README.md

 I find myself setting up the tooling way to often.
 This is the starter to save those 15 Minutes for every new project or demo.

-Usage: `npx create-next-app@latest --example https://github.com/ccssmnn/next-starter`
+Usage: `npx create-next-app@latest --use-npm --example https://github.com/ccssmnn/next-starter`

 Have fun!